cole-h06/verity-research/notes/random_walk.md

 where claims reinforce sources and sources reinforce claims.

-Another thing I'm wondering about is whether the walk can get trapped in closed credibility loops.
+Another thought is the fact the walk can get trapped in closed credibility loops.

 Maybe introducing a small random jump probability helps prevent this to ensure distribution: